- 3/4 cup buckwheat flour

-Line a plate with wax paper.
 Heat an 8-inch nonstick skillet and lightly brush with olive oil.
 Add 1/4 cup of the batter to the skillet and swirl to coat the pan.
 Cook over moderate heat until the edges begin to pull away from the pan, 30 seconds to 1 minute.
 Flip the crêpe and cook 30 seconds to 1 minute longer.
-Transfer the crêpe to the prepared plate and repeat with the remaining batter.

 Sprinkle the crêpe with 1/4 cup of cheese followed by 1/4 cup of the mushrooms.
 Fold the bottom flaps of the crêpe to form a cone.
 Slide the crêpe onto a serving platter.
 Repeat with the remaining batter, brushing the pan with oil as needed.